pianosnake/ear-training-buddy/README.md

 # Simple Ear Training

-This is a simple mobile-friendly ear training web app.
+This is a relative pitch ear training web app.
 It can play a reference value of A440 and generate random chords and intervals.
 [Available live here](https://pianosnake.github.io/simple-ear-training/index.html).

 In __Chord__ mode the app can be used to identify chord types.
 For more of a challenge, play the reference note and try to identify